xiapin/sysak/README.md

-what is sysAK
+what is SysAK

-sysAK (system analyse kit) is a toolbox contains useful tools for linux SRE, such as problem diagnosing, events monitoring/tracing, and operating of system and service.
+SysAK (system analyse kit) is a toolbox contains useful tools for linux SRE, such as problem diagnosing, events monitoring/tracing, and operating of system and service.
 These tools come from everyday work experience and other good tools from Alibaba, like diagnose-tools, ossre, NX etc.